 Cosmetology I (COSLAB1)

+Course #: 08885 Credits: 3

+PEIMS #: 13025210 Grades: 10-11

 Students coordinate integration of academic, career, and technical knowledge and skills in this laboratory instructional sequence course designed to provide job-specific training for employment in cosmetology careers.
 Instruction includes sterilization and sanitation procedures, hair care, nail care, and skin care and meets the Texas Department of Licensing and Regulation (TDLR) requirements for licensure upon passing the state examination.
 Analysis of career opportunities, license requirements, knowledge and skills expectations, and development of workplace skills are included.
 This course is offered on the Abilene High campus but is open to all AISD students.

 Prerequisites: Introduction to Cosmetology recommended

 Cosmetology II (COSLAB2)

+Cosmetology II (COSLAB2)

+Course #: 08887 Credits: 3

+PEIMS #:13025310 Grades: 11-12
-In Cosmetology II, students will demonstrate proficiency in academic technical, and practical knowledge and skills.
-The content is designed to provide the occupational skills required for licensure.
-Instruction includes advanced training in professional standards/employability skills; Texas Department of Licensing and Regulation (TDLR) rules and regulations; use of tools, equipment, technologies and materials; and practical skills.
-This course is offered on the Abilene High campus but is open to all AISD students.

-Prerequisites: Cosmetology I
+In Cosmetology II, students will demonstrate p academic technical, and practical knowledg content is designed to provide the occupatio for licensure.
+Instruction includes advanced tra professional standards/employability skills; Texa Licensing and Regulation (TDLR) rules and regu tools, equipment, technologies and materials; skills.
+This course is offered on the Abilene High open to all AISD students.
+Prerequisites: Cosmetology I ge and skills.
+The nal skills required aining in as Department of ulations; use of and practical